ryanatkn/cosmicplayground/README.md

   as it slowly surveys the skies, and you can zoom and pan around to explore on your own.
   It displays images from Hubble, [spacetelescope.org](https://www.spacetelescope.org/about/).
   Why?
 For me mostly vibes.
 Looks nice on an idle screen.
+  - Safari users: Starlit Hammock only works on iOS 14 and macOS Big Sur because it uses webp instead of jpg for better image quality and compression
 - Two tools for understanding
   [the easing functions in Svelte](https://svelte.dev/docs#svelte_easing):
   - [Easing Function Visualizations](https://www.cosmicplayground.org/#easings-1)